AstiV/aWalkInThePark/README.md

 ## Created with a React + Express starter template (by [@gisderdube](https://github.com/gisderdube))

-1. Clone or copy this repository
+1. Clone or copy this repository.
-2.
+2. cd into project folder and run `npm install`.
-3. `npm install`
+3. Open another terminal and start MongoDB with `mongod`.
+(In case of trouble with permissions you can use `sudo mongod`)
-4. `npm run dev`
+4. Back in the former terminal run `npm run dev`.
 5. Go to `http://localhost:3000`

 -   We're using parcel.js to bundle our javascript files (as well as SCSS)